NPR: Is ‘Internet Addiction’ Real?

 In some cases, as this NPR report relates, addiction-like internet use can encourage or ennable self-isolation and dangerous behaviors.
 The teenager featured by this article stopped her usual activities, spent excessive time alone, became emotionally volatile, and then looked up videos on how to commit suicide and followed the instructions she found in a suicide attempt.
 She was then treated in an inpatient facility for addiction recovery.

 Some mental health professionals interviewed by NPR express the opinion that internet addiction should be classified with other addictions as a mental disorder.
-However, if unhealthy levels of internet use are to be classified as an addiction, they must be treated more like an addiction to food or exercise than to alcohol or drugs, says Jeff Nalin, head psychologist at the aforementioned inpatient facility: the addiction is to something necessary, in today's world, for adaptive living when it is used at healthy levels.
+However, if unhealthy levels of internet use are to be classified as an addiction, they must be treated more like an addiction to food or exercise than to alcohol or drugs, says Jeff Nalin, head psychologist at the aforementioned inpatient facility: the addiction is to something necessary, in today’s world, for adaptive living when it is used at healthy levels.
+To read the full article, please visit NPR’s website.